ollikohnke/taxi-app/README.md

 ```
 podman compose up -d
 ```

 > [!TIP]
-> Since you have mounted dist_back and dist_front to the container, it is possible to make updates with
+> Since you have mounted dist_back and dist_front to the container, it is possible to make further development with
 > ```
 > npm run build-prod
 > ```
+> which bundles the client files to your mounted volume configured in package.json

+> [!IMPORTANT]
+> The docker image does not contain required index.html or assets.
+This is why it is important to check these files.
+> Also, care is needed to sustain integrity of dist_back and dist_front when rebuilding image after file changes.